7 Reasons Deck Cadets and Junior Engineers are Not Getting Jobs

 This might come a bit blunt on the fresh cadets and engineers.
-But lately there have been a huge lapse in the quality of cadets and engineers that maritime institutes are producing.
-Ask shipping companies, and they have a list of complains about fresh graduates.
+But lately, there has been a huge lapse in the quality of cadets and engineers that maritime institutes are producing.
+Ask shipping companies, and they have a list of complaints about fresh graduates.
 Probably that is just an excuse on their part; probably it is true, but the fact is maritime institutes today are more interested in quantity than quality.
-They believe a certificate is all that one needs to run a ship at sea, irrespective of the kind of training and skills a mariner has.
+They believe a certificate is all that one needs to run a ship at sea, irrespective of the kind of training and skills a Mariner has.

-Though it’s true that experience is the best teacher, a fresh seafarer should have the basic skills to ensure his or her safety on ship.
-Most of the fresh seamen are still “Alice in wonderland” when on ship, increasing shipping companies belief that they really are nothing but “liabilities”.
+Though it’s true that experience is the best teacher, a fresh seafarer should have the basic skills to ensure his or her safety on the ship.
+Most of the fresh seamen are still “Alice in Wonderland” when on a ship, increasing shipping companies believe that they really are nothing but “liabilities”.
 But the cadets and engineers are not the only ones to blame.
 It’s the slack policies of institutes that are to blame.
 And until these institutes tighten the loose ends, the shipping companies will not show their trust in the fresh graduates.

 7. Maritime Institutes Flaunting Fake Promises

 How often have you seen maritime institutes flaunting one liner such as 100% placement Guaranteed?
 Always, right?
 And how often have you seen the same institutes going back on their words when they are not able to provide placements?
 Same – always!
 Like every field, institutes in the marine industry have also learned the ropes of the game to allure more students to their courses.
 They know how to attract students by giving fake promises or showing big starting salary figures, without debriefing them about their future career or life at sea.
 Every year more and more students are falling prey to this traps and finding themselves stuck in a catch22 situation.
 End Result: Dissatisfaction, depression, and of course – the great unemployment!